 - bone-in turkey breast – 3-1/2 to 4-1/2 pounds (thawed if frozen)

 I bought my whole turkey breast frozen.
 Once I got home, I placed it (still wrapped) in a pan, like the one above, and placed it into my fridge for 3 full days to thaw.
 The morning of roasting, pull it out of the fridge 1 hour to 1-1/2 hours beforehand and set it on the counter to take the chill off.

 For the herb bouquet:

-Bundle the fresh herbs together and tie well with kitchen string.
+Bundle the fresh herbs like thyme, sage and rosemary together and tie well with kitchen string.

 Then cut two medium-ish heads of garlic in half horizontally.

 In a deep sided roasting pan (I’m using my lasagna pan) scatter the 2 chopped carrots, celery and 1 chopped onion in an even layer.